bsadov/military-alphabet-test/README.md

-# military-alphabet-test
+# Military Alphabet Test

 A simple tool to test your military alphabet knowledge

+Deployed version located at: military-alphabet-test.netlify.app